Skip to content

 Template FAQ

-Common questions about using and generating a academic Policy Document.
+Common questions about downloading and generating a academic policy document template.

 Using This Template

-A: A academic Policy Document is a structured document for policy for [academic area] with procedures and sanctions.
+A: A academic policy document template is a structured document for policy for [academic area] with procedures and sanctions.